MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 ```
 {{</highlight>}}

+{{<alert class="warning" caption="Warning">}}
+Be aware that the *MinDistance* and *MaxDistance* values are algorithm-specific and don't precisely represent vessel diameters.
+The result of `DTFSkeletonization` is a vascular graph with an idealized, circular profile while in reality, the vessels have more complicated profile.
+{{</alert>}}

 Instead of using the ID of each edge for the label property, we are now using the *MinDistance* property of the skeleton.
 The result is a color coded 3D visualization depending on the radius of the vessels.
 Small vessels are red, large vessels are green.

 ![Radius based Visualization](/images/tutorials/visualization/V8_010new.png "Radius based Visualization")